jhenin/NAMD_regtests/README.md

 Add option `-g` to generate reference outputs (overwriting current ones).
 The reference outputs include the log file, the energy lines from the log, and the alchemical output if any.

-Quick key to abbreviations in directory names:
+## Abbreviations in directory names
 - *Water*: simulation of a small water box
 - *MD*: plain MD without alchemical transformation
 - *alch*: making a water molecule alchemically disappear